CM4all/beng-proxy/doc/translation.rst

   existing filesystem.

 - ``BIND_MOUNT`` mounts arbitrary directories from the old root into the new root.
-The payload is the source directory (absolute path within the old root) and the target directory (absolute path within the new root), separated by a null byte.
+The payload is the source directory and the target directory (absolute path within the new root), separated by a null byte.
 The new mount will have the options ``ro,noexec,nosuid,nodev``.

+  The source directory is an absolute path on the host.
+If it is prefixed with ``container:``, it is relative to the new mount namespace, i.e. the container.
+The prefix ``host:`` is the same as no prefix.

   This (and all variants of this packet) may be followed by an empty ``OPTIONAL`` packet: if the source directory does not exist, this